mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 The same goes with any other module type to port features from 2019.2.0 and use them in older releases.
-Check out the list of features for network automation available wih this release: [Salt 2019.2.0 release notes](https://docs.saltstack.com/en/develop/topics/releases/2019.2.0.html).
+Check out the list of features for network automation available with this release: [Salt 2019.2.0 release notes](https://docs.saltstack.com/en/develop/topics/releases/2019.2.0.html).

 To make it easier, I have added them in the [napalm-salt](https://github.com/napalm-automation/napalm-salt)